OnlyFans: 2020s growth

+In October 2025, OnlyFans announced that they had paid out $25 billion to creators since 2016.

+Restrictions on pornographic creators

-Shortly following increased campaigning against OnlyFans due to concerns about child sexual abuse material, on 19 August 2021, the company announced that from 1 October 2021 onwards it will not be allowing sexually explicit content.
+Shortly following increased campaigning against OnlyFans due to concerns about child sexual abuse material, on 19 August 2021, the company announced that from 1 October 2021 onwards it would not be allowing sexually explicit content.
 The company pushed the update through a new Terms of Service Policy.
 The company would still have allowed nudity on some grounds.

 The reason for this shift was initially reported as pressure from credit card companies including Mastercard, but CEO Tim Stokely later told Financial Times that it was due to withdrawn support from banks such as BNY Mellon and JPMorgan Chase, and that Mastercard had "no bearing on the decision".
-Stokely said that BNY Mellon had "flagged and rejected" each transaction from the company and that Metro Bank had withdrawn support abruptly in 2019.
+Stokely said that BNY Mellon had "flagged and rejected" each transaction from the company, and that Metro Bank had withdrawn support abruptly in 2019.

 The decision was met with widespread backlash by creators and consumers of OnlyFans.
 Six days after the initial announcement, OnlyFans said that it would be reversing the decision and that adult content would be allowed on the site indefinitely, citing that they had "secured assurances necessary" to do so.

 The website Fansly surged in popularity as an alternative to OnlyFans for sex workers after the retracted ban announcement.
 Originally beginning operations in November 2020, Fansly's website design and functionality has been regarded by MEL Magazine as "nearly identical" to OnlyFans.

-Sanctions during the 2022 Russian invasion of Ukraine
+In August 2022, a series of lawsuits were filed in the US, which alleged that OnlyFans had bribed employees of Meta to add Instagram accounts of OnlyFans creators who also sold content on OnlyFans' competitor websites to a terrorist blacklist.
+According to the lawsuits, adult performers including Alana Evans had traffic driven away from their Instagram accounts after being falsely tagged as terror-related, effectively shadow banning them and diminishing their ability to promote their content on rival websites.
+OnlyFans denied awareness of such activity.
+The plaintiffs withdrew the bribery claim in July 2023 and the case was dismissed in August 2023, with the court noting that it did not have jurisdiction over OnlyFans, which is based in the UK.
+In September 2024, Judge William A. Alsup ruled that the performers failed to show that Meta had interfered with their contracts or violated unfair competition law.

 Content creators from Russia and Belarus reported that they were not able to withdraw their funds or were excluded from the platform as part of the economic sanctions following the 2022 Russian invasion of Ukraine.
 OnlyFans said that this was because "worldwide financial restrictions" led them to have "very limited methods to pay Creator accounts linked to Russia and Belarus".
 OnlyFans later said that they had restored full functionality to these accounts.
 On 21 April 2022, OnlyFans "temporarily paused" Russian creators' accounts.